 If you use an energy comparison tool or site, they will contact your current energy provider for you.
-Just make sure you to meter readings on the day of the switch incase any disputes arise over usage around the switch.
+Just make sure you take meter readings on the day of the switch incase any disputes arise over usage around the switch.
 Then, contact your current provider to cancel direct debits.

 I rent, can I still switch energy provider?

-Unless your landlord is the one who pays your energy bill, you are allowed change supplier.
+Unless your landlord is the one who pays your energy bill, you are allowed to change supplier.
 However, be sure to check your tenancy agreement first incase your landlord prefers for you to stay with a particular one.